- What is a Guardian ad Litem?

 - What is the time commitment for a Guardian ad Litem volunteer?

 The initial training program takes 30 hours to complete, usually in the evenings or on the weekends.
-After you are assigned a case, you will spend on average eight hours per month interviewing parties, reviewing reports, attending court (if scheduled that month), and visiting with the child.
+After you are appointed to a child’s case, you will spend time visiting with the child, interviewing people in the child’s life, reviewing records and reports, writing recommendations to the court regarding the child’s best interest, and attending court (if scheduled that month).
 The time commitment varies from case to case.
+Typically, you will spend four to eight hours per month doing GAL work.

 - Could I be sued for my work in court?